-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1085 Gatto 2015 Neutral on sections 1 and 2; no position on remaining provisions, which are outside the council's purview.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 900 Levine 2015 Concerns Establishes a new and unprecedented form of guardianship for certain youth between ages 18 and 21 who may qualify for federal Special Immigrant Juvenile (SIJ) status.
+Among other things, this bill allows, with the consent of the proposed ward, a probate court to establish a guardianship of the person for an unmarried individual, who is at least 18 years of age, but not yet 21, in connection with a petition to make necessary findings regarding SIJ status, as specified П Complicates court's ability to provide proper oversight.
+AB 1085 Gatto 2015 Neutral on sections 1 and 2; no position on remaining provisions, which are outside the council's purview.
 Among other things, allows a court to issue an order that either (1) specifically grants a conservator of the person the power to enforce the conservatee's right to receive visitors, telephone calls, and personal mail; or (2) directs the conservator to allow such visitors, telephone calls, and personal mail.
 IV AB 1300 Ridley- Thomas 2015 Support section 26; no position on remaining provisions which are outside Judicial Council purview.
 Among other things, conforms the immunity provisions in the Lanterman-Petris-Short (LPS) Act by extending immunity protections currently provided to court-appointed hearing officers and other specified persons involved in the involuntary commitment process to the same group of persons in counties that utilize the 30-day involuntary hold provisions under the LPS Act (see Welf. & Inst.
-Code § 5270.10 et seq.). П AB 2034 Gatto 2014 Oppose Among other things, allows first-degree relative of an elder or dependent adult to file a petition for a protective order to enjoin a person from keeping the elder or dependent adult in isolation from contact with the relative. Ш Interferes with the ability of the courts to resolve these family disputes in an efficient and effective manner.
+Code § 5270.10 et seq.). П AB 2034 Gatto 2014 Oppose Among other things, allows first-degree relative of an elder or dependent adult to file a petition for a protective order to enjoin a person from keeping the elder or dependent adult in isolation from contact with the relative.
+III Interferes with the ability of the courts to resolve these family disputes in an efficient and effective manner.
 SB 940 Jackson 2014 Support Among other things, provides, effective January 1, 2016, provisions for interstate jurisdiction, transfer, and recognition of conservatorships under the California Conservatorship Jurisdiction Act.
 I, IV AB 1893 Wagner 2012 Support Clarifies the procedural rules that apply to probate proceedings.
 IV Improves court administration of probate cases.
-AB 458 Atkins 2011 Sponsor Prohibits a court from appointing a minor's parent as a guardian of the person of the minor, except as specified.
-Establishes requirements for transferring a proceeding to another court in circumstances in which a proceeding that concerns custody or visitation of a minor child is pending in one or more counties at the time the petition for guardianship is filed.
-Specifies circumstances under which the court in a guardianship proceeding would maintain exclusive jurisdiction to determine issues of custody or visitation.
-I, III